8BitGinger/socialUp/README.md

 Your content will be upscaled using Gemini's API and then returned below for you to copy and paste as needed.

 Post not quite right?
-Start over or just click Try Again!
+Start over or just click Start Over! ☹

 > Being a Social Media Icon has never been easier, with SocialUp↑